 - 2013: Thunder team finished second in Division B; will move to

 - 2013: Fire team finished tied for third (but fifth after tie-breaking

 - 2014: Fire team had only perfect Power Round, Lightning was top third team, and Storm was top fifth team.
-Our 5-team total was the highest of any team.
+Our 5-team total was the highest of any region.

 - 2014: Fire team won plaques for sixth place finish.

 - 2015: Lightning was top third team, and Thunder was top fourth team.
-Our four-team and five-team totals were highest of any region.
+Our four-team and five-team totals, and overall total, were highest of any region.